Why Marketing Fails #7: Not Tracking Success and Failure

 For instance:

-- When you joined Facebook, did it increase traffic to your website?
+- When you posted an status update on Facebook, did it increase traffic to your website?

 - When you sent out your last email broadcast, did it produce sales?

-- When you wrote your last blog entry, did it produce comments or link backs?
+- When you wrote your last blog entry, did it produce comments, shares or link backs?

 - When you did SEO on your website, did it increase your rankings in the search engine results?